HussX/piplay/README.md

 # PiPlay: PI Display for RTSP Camera Streams on Bookworm lite!

+## Updates

+- **Backend**: This is a rework using X and mpv instead of directly decoding every frame.
+The overhead is the same or better and it leans into existing distro packages.
+- **Webhooks**: By request, I added some webhooks that could be useable in HA for basic functionality. http://screenIPaddress/on or /off or /restart
+    - off turns off your display
+    - on turns back on the display
+    - restart issues a systemctl restart

 ## Disclaimers

-- **Screen Output**: If you do not have a screen powered on at service launch time, the service WILL fail!
-Eglfs detects the screen capabilities at launch in order to maximize the PyQT6 space usage.
 - **Compatibility**: This was designed for Raspberry Pi 4 and later running Bookworm Lite.
-It may not function properly if you have a desktop GUI, as it pipes output to the framebuffer.
+It may not function properly if you have a desktop GUI, or it may... it installs and runs on X as Wayland doesn't allow specific screen placement yet.
-- **Performance on Pi 3**: I don't recommend more than a couple streams on a PI 3.
-It performs smoothly with several streams on a Pi 4.
-Pi 5 should work well (Tested working, awaiting feedback from others.)
-- **Camera Compatibility**: It works with the handful of cameras tested so far (e.g., Hik, Geo, Unifi, Wyze via Bridge Docker).
-Tested with H265!!
-- **Requirements**: The apt packages from the install script have been mostly validated and will be tweaked as I find redundancies.
-- **Wyze Bridge**: If you run the Docker bridge for Wyze, rtsp streams are oddly encoded.
-I had to use the m3u8 stream to make them read properly.
+- **Performance on Pi 3**: This runs well on a 4.
+Needs tested more in depth.
+- **Camera Compatibility**: This needs tested in depth.
+I tested this so far with HV and Unifi.
+I'm sure the support with mpv is fairly broad.

 ## Donations